-This flexible group includes all non-New Source Performance Standards (NSPS) boilers in operation at the plant that uses No. 2 fuel oil as a back-up fuel to natural gas.
-Since Access has taken the HAP Opt-Out limits and the additional fuel restrictions in order to meet the definition of a natural gas fired boiler, these boilers are not currently subject to 40 CFR Part 63 Subpart JJJJJJ, the National Emission Standards for Hazardous Air Pollutants (NESHAP) for Industrial, and Commercial Boilers Area Sources.
-In total, there are four (4) boilers in this flexible group and vary in size from 14.7 MMBTU to 98 MMBTU.
+This flexible group includes all non-New Source Performance Standards (NSPS) boilers in operation at the plant.
+These boilers use No. 2 fuel oil as a back-up fuel and natural gas as the primary fuel source.
+Since Access has taken the HAP Opt-Out limits and additional fuel restrictions in order to meet the definition of a natural gas fired boiler, these boilers are not currently subject to 40 CFR Part 63 Subpart JJJJJJ, the National Emission Standards for Hazardous Air Pollutants (NESHAP) for Industrial, and Commercial Boilers Area Sources.
+In total, there are four (4) boilers in this flexible group and vary in size.
 Since there appeared to be no changes, the stack dimensions were not measured during this inspection.
-If fuel oil is used, the fuel comes from the fuel oil tanks, as mentioned above; thus the fuel specification requirements are met.
-Records indicate that no #2 fuel oil was used in any of the six (6) boilers during the for all of 2017 and thus far in 2018.
+If fuel oil is used, the fuel comes from the fuel oil tanks, as mentioned above; thus, the fuel specification requirements are met.
+Records indicate that no #2 fuel oil was used in any of the six (6) boilers during the for all of 2019 and thus far in 2020.